Supreme Court of Pakistan: Court composition

 The justices and jurists of the supreme court are set to retire at the age of 65, unless the jurists sooner resign or are removed from office, or records written reasons for deviating from this rule in accordance with the Constitution.
-By an act of parliament of 1997, there is a fixed number of justices at 17 and, as of current, there are currently sixteen judges and one vacancy that is yet to fill.
-There are two ad hoc appointment of the jurists from the Federal Shariat Court to assist with religiosity concerned cases.
+By an act of parliament of 1997, the number of judges was fixed at 17.
+However, in 2024, strength of Supreme Court was increased to 25 judges.
+Currently, there are sixteen judges and nine positions are vacant.There are two ad hoc appointment of the jurists from the Federal Shariat Court to assist with religiosity concerned cases.

 Chief Justice of Pakistan and justices

-As of current formation, Umar Ata Bandial is tenuring as the Chief Justice of Pakistan, having been appointed on 2 February 2022.
-The Supreme Court is currently composed of the following justices (in order of seniority), that included the sixteen regular judges including the Chief Justice and two ad hoc judges who were reappointed again after their retirement.
+As of current formation, Yahya Afridi is tenuring as the Chief Justice of Pakistan, having been appointed on 26 October 2024.
+The Supreme Court is currently composed of the following justices (in order of seniority), including the twenty-three regular judges including the Chief Justic, one acting judge and two ad-hoc judges for Shariat Appellate Bench.

-The ad hoc appointments are due to fill the Shariat Appellate Bench that is composed on legal scholars that has expertised on Islamic jurisprudence since its establishment in 1980.
+The Shariat Appellate Bench is composed of legal scholars that have expertise on Islamic jurisprudence since its establishment in 1980.
 The ad hoc appointments for this bench are drawn either from the Federal Shariat Court or from among the Clergy.
 Decisions made the Federal Shariat Court may be appealed to the Appellate Bench, as the Appellate Bench of Supreme Court is the final authority on Islamic interpretation of law in Pakistan.